-LDI is committed to providing the highest level of service to all sectors of our membership.
-Our priority is to assist and promote our members and encourage professionalism and exemplary and ethical work practices.
+LDI is committed to providing the highest level of service and assistance to all our members.
+Our priority is to promote our members by encouraging professionalism, exemplary conduct and ethical work practices.

-Applicants must prove their eligibility to become a member of the association.
-Each application is treated on a case by case basis depending on the mix of qualifications, experience, and level of expertise.
-The past record, and any conduct issues, of any applicant seeking to re-join LDI after a period of lapsed membership will be taken into consideration.
+Applicants must prove their eligibility to become a professional member of the association.
+Each application is treated on a case-by-case basis depending on the mix of qualifications, experience, portfolio submission and level of expertise.
+The past record, including any conduct issues, of any applicant seeking to re-join LDI after a period of lapsed membership will be taken into consideration.

 As part of ensuring we maintain the professionalism of the association as a whole, there is a careful selection process for applicants.
 Applications are reviewed by LDI's Membership Committee and National Council.